wheat-eco/wheat-eco/README.md

 ### 5.3 Utility Beyond Speculation

-SWHIT tokens offer practical utility within the Wheat-Sol ecosystem:
+SWHIT tokens offer practical utility within the WheatChain ecosystem:

 - Governance rights in the WheatChain DAO
 - Access to exclusive platform features and services